-You may cut (or have it cut by someone) your timber (or timber held under a contractual right to cut) and sell the processed timber or use it in your trade or business.
+You may cut (or have someone cut) your timber (or timber held under a contractual right to cut) and sell the processed timber or use it in your trade or business.
 The income would be taxed as ordinary income unless it has been held for more than 1 year and a special "election" is in effect.
-You may make a section 631(a) election by indicating on Part II of Form T and performing the proper tax computation under the provisions of section 631(a) and section 1231.
-Once you have made the election, it is not necessary to do it again in future years unless you revoke it with consent from the IRS.
+You may make a section 631(a) election by indicating on Part II of Form T and performing the proper tax computation under section 631(a) and section 1231.
+Once the election is made, it is not necessary to do it again in future years unless you revoke it with consent from the IRS.